lbehnke/soap-runner/readme.txt

 The original server response (as captured by TCPMon) and the target server response are stored in a manner that enable one to perform a file/directory diff or compare.

-Furthermore, you may extract information from the SOAP response documents by applying custom XPath expression.
+Furthermore, you may extract information from the SOAP response documents by applying custom XPath expressions.
 The extracted data is bound to variables, which in turn can be used in subsequent SOAP requests.

 Build binaries: